ahmetdsahin/ahmetdsahin/README.md

 Web Developer
 -------------

-I am a senior at Yeditepe University and my major is Management Information System.
-I share my experiences and projects with you.
+I graduated from Yeditepe University Management Information Systems department and I share my projects and experiences with you to progress in the field of Web Development.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [sahinahmetdursun@proton.me](mailto:sahinahmetdursun@proton.me)